 BE is a lesson in wholeness and grace.
 Taking the bad with the good, it acknowledges heartbreak and pain without the glamorization of toxic positivity.

 It’s a brilliant example of BTS remaining true to themselves; opening up about their own struggles in an effort to provide consolation to others going through the same experiences.
 It’s further proof that no matter where we are in life, whether our days are spent in classrooms or in and out of rehearsals, there’s an invisible cord that connects us at our innermost points.

 “Life goes on, let’s live on,” say BTS.
 It’s a statement that’s as much of a guide as it is a display of vulnerability.
 We’re on a path we must walk together to overcome; acknowledging our hardships while still treating ourselves with kindness and allowing moments of delight.
 BE is a beautiful triumph for the long days, offering a glimmer of hope that sunlight is just over the horizon.

 The creation of BE was well-documented through videos on BTS’ YouTube channel, BANGTANTV, in their Log (ON) series.
 Fans were updated (without many spoilers) on the group’s process through pre-recorded planning and production sessions as well as livestreams.
 The first video, featuring V, was livestreamed June 9, 2020.

-Leave us a comment and let us know your thoughts on BE!
+Leave us a comment and let us know your thoughts!

 Header: BTS (Big Hit Entertainment)